 Overview of Casio PX-750

+The key action of a digital piano is always an important thing to consider.
 Like many other digital pianos in its class, the PX-750 has hammer action keys, which imitate the feel of playing a grand piano, where a hammer literally strikes the piano’s strings.
-Additionally, the keys have been made to feel like traditional ivory and ebony, and the PX-750 uses three sensors to match the speed and velocity of playing on a real grand piano.
+Additionally, the keys have been made to feel like traditional ivory and ebony, and the Casio PX750 uses three sensors to match the speed and velocity of playing on a piano that is a real grand one.

 Players liked the weight and feel of the keys and felt that they also met their expectations or were above them for a digital piano at this price.
 Overall, those who bought or tried this piano rated its sound and feel as its best features and the reason they bought or would buy one.